What is ISPS Code?

 Ship Security Officer (SSO)

-An SSO is a person on board responsible for the security of the ship.
+An SSO is a person on board responsible for the security of the vessel.
 His main duty is implementing and maintaining the ship security plan.

-He is accountable to the Master and thus ensure that he reports any security incidents.
+He is accountable to the Master and thus ensures that he reports any security incidents.
 Moreover, he maintains security equipment and provides adequate training to shipboard personnel.

 His job is to guarantee that the vessel carries out regular security inspections including proposals for the modification of the SSP.

-In addition, he serves as liaison between the Company Security Officer and Port Facility Security Officers.
+In addition, he serves as the liaison between the Company Security Officer and Port Facility Security Officers.

 Ship Security Alert System (SSAS)